 Management Style and Remote Access Expectations

-Finally, consider how the gate is managed day-to-day.
+Finally, consider how the gate is managed day to day.
 Properties with on-site staff may prefer centralized control systems, while remotely managed properties often benefit from mobile-based access and cloud-enabled features.

 Gate Intercom Connectivity and System Architecture Explained